Unified-Daughterboard/Unified-Daughterboard.github.io/db-spec-s.md

 # S series (S1 and newer)
+Current latest version: S1.1  (Released 2023-03-xx)

 ## Overview

-The S1 variant was developed as an entirely new form factor from the older C3 version based on real-world production usage and designer input.
+The S variant daughterboard was developed as an entirely new form factor from the older C3 version based on real-world production usage and designer input.

 - "Wide and narrow" 40mm wide x 9mm deep x 1.6mm thick form factor
     - Avoids obstacles such as weights commonly found in custom keyboards